alem-platform/sprint-sql/story05/on-the-left/README.md

 | ------------- |
 | `on-the-left.sql` |

-Look at the `LEFT` side of tables!
+Look at the *LEFT* side of tables!

 ## Instructions:

 Write a query to find all artists (`ArtistId`, `Name`) who do not have any albums in the `Albums` table.

+Sort the result by artist's name in descending order.

 ## Resources: